sabifo4/sabifo4.github.io/01_about.md

 * [A Species-Level Timeline of Mammal Evolution Integrating Phylogenomic Data](https://rdcu.be/cDHW7)
    __Álvarez-Carretero S__<sup>*</sup>, Tamuri AU<sup>*</sup>, et al. (2021) Nature.<br><font size="2"><sup>*</sup>These authors contributed equally.</font><br />
    > The step-by-step tutorial that you can follow to reproduce the results of this study can be found [here](https://github.com/sabifo4/mammals_dating).
-   > In addition, you can see [here](https://www.youtube.com/watch?v=shsOpkkcq_A&feature=youtu.be) the interview I had at Evolution soup with regards to this research
+   > In addition, you can watch [here](https://www.youtube.com/watch?v=shsOpkkcq_A&feature=youtu.be) the interview I had at Evolution soup with regards to this research
-   > on the most precise evolutionary timeline for mammals.
-You will learn more about each author's contribution, the outline of the research, and a bit about my academic career.
+   > on the most precise evolutionary timeline for mammals to learn more about each author's contribution, the outline and main outcome of this research, and a little bit more about my academic career.
-   > You can check the corresponding press release in [English](https://sruk.org.uk/study-offers-new-insights-into-the-timeline-of-mammal-evolution/) and [Spanish](https://sruk.org.uk/es/un-nuevo-estudio-proporciona-nuevas-respuestas-sobre-la-cronologia-evolutiva-de-los-mamiferos/).
+   > The press release we wrote about this study can be found both in [English](https://sruk.org.uk/study-offers-new-insights-into-the-timeline-of-mammal-evolution/) and [Spanish](https://sruk.org.uk/es/un-nuevo-estudio-proporciona-nuevas-respuestas-sobre-la-cronologia-evolutiva-de-los-mamiferos/).

 * [Bayesian phylogenomic dating](https://link.springer.com/chapter/10.1007/978-3-030-60181-2_13)
    __Álvarez-Carretero S__ and dos Reis M. (2020) _In_: Ho S (ed.)
 The Molecular Evolutionary Clock: Theory and Practice (2021).